adhiluphanna/deliciousrecipeh/content/post/6-how-to-prepare-quick-bacon-potato-fridder.md

 1. Take 1/2 cup milk

 Drain and leave to cool slightly before cutting into cubes.
-Potato Bacon Cheddar Frittata - This satisfying &amp; tasty frittata is an ideal, easy brunch idea.
+Potato Bacon Cheddar Frittata - This satisfying & tasty frittata is an ideal, easy brunch idea.
 This recipe uses potatoes; leftover cooked pasta works too.
 Add potatoes, cabbage, salt, and pepper to the pan, stirring with bacon drippings.

 <!--inarticleads2-->